 Washington, DC 20024

-If your car or vehicle has been booted, pay your tickets to get the boot released.
-(See the information above under Pay a Ticket.)
+If your car or vehicle has been booted, you must pay your outstanding tickets to get the boot released.
 DC DMV will not accept a check as payment for the release of booted or towed vehicles.

-If your car has been towed, you can get more information by calling 311.
+If your car has been towed, you can get more information by calling DC 311.